Sign up for this trip by filling in this form. Sign-up fee: USD 500$/person.

 The I Pini Vegan Agrivilla is a 100% plant-based accommodation nestled among the rolling hills of the historic town of San Gimignano, surrounded by pines, vineyards, olive groves and permacultural gardens.
 With breezy rooms, a gorgeous saltwater pool, a vegan chef & kitchen and plenty of wine to go around, it’s the perfect place to come home to after a long day of sightseeing.
 We’ll be having all our dinners here, as well as a few lunches and snacks.

-Overall, you can expect mostly early days, as we want to take advantage of the coolest hours of the day.
+On this trip, you can expect mostly early days, as we want to take advantage of the coolest hours of the day.
 Some of the days we’ll be out all day while on others you’ll have the chance to return to the villa after lunch if you choose to spend some quiet time by the pool with a book and wine in-hand.
-The historical hill-town of San Gimignano is also not far away (~20 minute walk) if you’d like to explore it some more, do a bit of shopping, or simply sit at a terrace.
+The historical hill-town of San Gimignano is also not far away (~20 minute walk) if you’d like to explore it some more, do a bit of shopping, or simply sit at a terrace and sip some Tuscan wine.

 The trip starts and ends in Florence.
 We will not be visiting the city on our trip so we do recommend arriving a few days before the trip (or depart a few days after) so you can have the chance to explore this amazing town.